 - Dirty laundry

-I learnt this little tip whilst working as a fashion assistant on a glossy magazine.
+I learnt the ‘roll, don’t fold’ packing tip whilst working as a fashion assistant on a glossy magazine.

 I spent endless hours packing clothes for shoots and locations trips abroad.

 Believe me, when you’re the one responsible for ironing the stuff at the other end, you soon learn how to minimise creasing.

 Rolling clothes keeps creases to a minimum and is also a great space-saver.

 Roll delicate, easy-crease fabrics in tissue paper as an extra precaution to protect them as well as ensure they don’t crease.

 It is remarkable how much more you can get into a suitcase if you roll rather than fold clothes and use packing cubes.

 Rolling clothes may take a little extra time, but it is worth it.

 Even if you’re just going on vacation for a week, the amount of underwear can mount up!